azgcloudev/aws-architect-associate-notes/saaNotes.md

 - Use to interact with AWS resources via command line
 - Direct access to public AWS APIs for the services
 - Useful to develop scripts to manage resources
+- After installation in linux, windows or mac, to configure use
+    - ``` aws configure ```
+        - To grant access to the account need access key and secret access

+ **AWS CloudShell**
+- CloudShell is a browser based cli interface
+- It uses the user from which you are logged in to the management console
+- Is not available for all regions
+- Some storage is available hence can upload and download files
+- Files are not deleted when the cli is closed

 **[AWS SDK](https://aws.amazon.com/tools/)**
 - Software Development Kit